drewgrif/documentation/Show Notes/podcast_topics.md

 # Topics for podcast

-*this is brainstorming and couple be similar*
+*this is brainstorming and some similarities might occur*

 * I can't live without ...
 * My top 3 or 5 favorite tools of all time